-Development of Phenol-Explorer 2.0 was supported by INRA, Danone and the University of Barcelona.
+The development of Phenol-Explorer 2.0 was supported by INRA, Danone and the University of Barcelona.

 Phenol-Explorer 2.0 was released in September 2011.

-Augustin SCALBERT (INRA) coordinated the project.
+Augustin Scalbert (INRA) coordinated the project.

-The authors are grateful to Louise MENNEN (UMR INSERM unit 557/INRA unit 1125/CNAM, Centre de Recherche en Nutrition Humaine, Paris, France) who first expressed the idea to develop such a database for epidemiological studies.
+The authors are grateful to Louise Mennen (UMR INSERM unit 557/INRA unit 1125/CNAM, Centre de Recherche en Nutrition Humaine, Paris, France) who first expressed the idea to develop such a database for epidemiological studies.
 She coordinated the NUTRIALIS project ‘Constitution d'une base de données et d’une table de composition alimentaire nationale sur les polyphénols’ from 2002 to 2004.

-The authors are also grateful to the European Network of Excellence EuroFIR and to Jayne IRELAND (CIQUAL-AFSSA) for training the compilers and for helpful discussion and suggestions.
+The authors are also grateful to the European Network of Excellence EuroFIR and to Jayne Ireland (CIQUAL-AFSSA) for training the compilers and for helpful discussion and suggestions.